- Campus Life

 Research Areas: poetry and poetics, experimental literature, handmade books, alternatives to mainstream publishing, textile arts

-Jill Magi is an artist, critic, and educator whose research and teaching interests include poetry and poetics, experimental literature, handmade books, alternatives to mainstream publishing, and textile arts.
+Jill Magi is an artist, critic, and educator whose research and teaching interests include poetry and poetics, experimental literature, handmade books, alternatives to mainstream publishing, documentary forms, text-image hybridity, the textile arts, and projects in painting and drawing.

-From February-April of 2015, Jill wrote a weekly commentary series for Jacket2 on “a textile poetics,” her most current area of research.
-Her books include LABOR (Nightbaot Books), SLOT (Ugly Duckling Presse), Cadastral Map (Shearsman Books), Torchwood (Shearsman Books), and Threads (Futurepoem), and the monograph Pageviews/Innervisions (Rattapallax), a textimage theory and curriculum for literary studies.
+Jill was a featured blogger for the Poetry Foundation in the fall of 2017, and from February-April of 2015, Jill wrote a weekly commentary series for Jacket2 on “a textile poetics,” her most current area of research.
+Her books include LABOR (Nightboat Books), SLOT (Ugly Duckling Presse), Cadastral Map (Shearsman Books), Torchwood (Shearsman Books), and Threads (Futurepoem), and the monograph Pageviews/Innervisions (Rattapallax), a textimage theory and curriculum for literary studies.

-Her essays, reviews, and creative works have been published in The Force of What’s Possible: Accessibility and the Avant-garde, The Racial Imaginary, and The Eco-Language Reader.
+Her essays, reviews, and creative works have been included in The Best American Experimental Poetry 2018, The Force of What’s Possible: Accessibility and the Avant-garde, The Racial Imaginary, The Eco-Language Reader, and the Edinburgh Companion to the Critical Medical Humanities.
 Two projects from Essay Press entitled Labor Poetic Labor! and Labor Poetic Labor!: Into the Archive were published as free e-books in May of 2015.